-We would also like to acknowledge our funding partners: the Department of Communities and Justice NSW, the Department of Health and Human Services (DHHS) Victoria, the Department of Social Services, Vision Australia, the Australian Federation of Disability Organisations, Guide Dogs Victoria, Guide Dogs Queensland, Guide Dogs NSW, VisAbility Inc and our generous members.
+We would also like to acknowledge our funding partners: the Department of Communities and Justice (DCJ) NSW, the Department of Families, Fairness and Housing (DFFH) Victoria, the Federal Department of Social Services (DSS), the Australian Federation of Disability Organisations (AFDO), Vision Australia, Guide Dogs Australia, Everability and our generous members.

-If you would like to make a donation to Blind Citizens Australia, you can call the Office on 1800 033 660, and use your credit card.
-You can also donate online.
+If you would like to make a donation to Blind Citizens Australia, you can call 1800 033 660, and use your credit card.
+You can also donate online here.
 All donations over $2 are tax deductible.

 Feedback for BCA

 Do you have any compliments, suggestions or concerns you wanted to let BCA know about?
-You can do this anonymously by following this link and completing a feedback form, or you can call BCA toll free on 1800 033 660.
+You can do this anonymously by going to our website and completing a feedback form or you can call the BCA Office toll free on 1800 033 660.
 Your feedback will be used to improve our services to better meet the needs of our membership.

 How to make a complaint about BCA

 Any member, client, volunteer, or their advocate, can lodge a complaint about the services provided by BCA.
 Complaints can be made in the following ways:

 Phone: 1800 033 660